Pair-Dependent Drift of Kerr Neighboring-Overtone Gap Minima

 At each grid point, the complex separation is constructed directly from the two resolved mode frequencies,

 The corresponding coarse sampled minima occur at

 with

 If the solver fails or returns a non-finite value, we record the point as unresolved.
 In practice, the resolved coarse scan extends up to \(a=0.99\).
-These scans establish the existence of robust interior minima and set up the local analysis below.
+These scans establish robust interior minima and motivate the analysis in section~\ref{sec:results}.

-\textbf{\em Pair-dependent minima in the mainline Kerr case.} We now turn to the mainline Kerr case